Chart Color Schemes

 Age

 Red Hill's median age is 42, which is higher than the Australian Capital Territory figure of 35 and Australia's average of 38 years.
-Compared to the Australian Capital Territory average, the 55-64 cohort is notably over-represented in Red Hill at 13.7%, while the 25-34 age group is under-represented at 8.3%.
-Between 2021 and present, the 75 to 84 age group has grown from 4.8% to 7.2% of the population.
-Conversely, the 5 to 14 cohort has declined from 15.2% to 13.8%.
-Demographic modeling suggests Red Hill's age profile will evolve significantly by 2041.
-The 65 to 74 age cohort is projected to expand by 98 people (31%) from 320 to 419, while both the 0 to 4 and 35 to 44 age groups are expected to see reduced numbers.
+The 55-64 cohort is notably over-represented in Red Hill at 13.7%, while the 25-34 year-olds are under-represented at 8.3%.
+Between 2021 and present, the 75 to 84 age group has grown from 4.8% to 7.2% of the population, while the 5 to 14 cohort has declined from 15.2% to 13.8%.
+By 2041, demographic modeling suggests significant changes in Red Hill's age profile.
+The 65 to 74 age cohort is projected to expand by 97 people (30%) from 321 to 419.
+Conversely, both the 0 to 4 and 35 to 44 age groups are projected to see reduced numbers.